-The plan as submitted shows streams flowing south to north and west to east through the center of the property.
+The plan as submitted shows streams flowing south to north, and west to east through the center of the property.
 Section 24-130 requires the preservation of stream buffers associated with streams and wetland buffers associated with the existing wetlands.
 The wetlands and buffers have been shown on the revised plans.
-The expanded stream buffer has not been fully delineated for the stream that flows west to east behind lot 23 and adjacent to the stormwater management pond.
-Prior to signature approval, the preliminary plan and the TCP need to be revised to show the full extent of the expanded stream buffer adjacent to Lot 23 and the stormwater management pond.
-At time of final plat, an appropriate conservation easement shall be described by bearings and distances.
-Prior to building and grading permits that impact wetlands, wetland buffers, streams or Waters of the U.S., the applicant needs to provide the Planning Department with copies of all federal and state wetland permits, evidence that approval conditions have been complied with, and associated mitigation plans.
+The expanded stream buffer has not, however, been fully delineated for the stream that flows west to east behind Lot 23 and adjacent to the stormwater management pond.
+In addition, the plan shows five areas of proposed impacts for which the required variations have not been submitted.

+The preliminary plan and the TCP still need to be revised to show the full extent of the expanded stream buffer adjacent to Lot 23 and the stormwater management pond.
+In addition, a complete variation request must be submitted for each of the proposed impacts to stream and/or wetland buffers no less than 30 days prior to any Planning Board hearing.
+The statement of justification must identify each impact and provide a separate justification.
+All impacts must be mapped on 81⁄2-inch x 11-inch sheets.
+The variation requests must clearly show the areas of proposed impacts and shall quantify each of the impacts.